How Does a Home Warranty Work? Claims Process & What to Expect

 Waiting periods are waived in certain situations:

-If you're purchasing a home, ask your real estate agent about including a home warranty in the sale agreement, which typically activates coverage at closing without a waiting period.
+If you're purchasing a home, ask your real estate agent about including a home warranty in the sale agreement so coverage starts immediately at closing.

 What's Excluded During Waiting Periods